Windows 11 Readiness

 Article summary

+Use the Windows 11 Readiness report to plan and monitor your Windows 11 migration.
 ControlUp scans all Windows devices that aren't running Windows 11 to check if they meet Microsoft's minimum requirements for Windows 11.
-This is particularly important for your environment because Windows 10 is being deprecated by Microsoft on October 14, 2025.
+Windows 10 is being deprecated by Microsoft on October 14, 2025.

-There is now an indication in your Devices Dashboard that displays if you have any devices that are not ready for a Windows 11 upgrade.
+The Devices dashboard on the Overview page shows a notification if you have any devices that aren't ready for a Windows 11 upgrade.

 Windows11Message